uio-bmi/adaptive_immune_profiling_challenge_2025/docs/index.md

 ## Timeline

-- **September 01, 2025** - Start Date.
+- **November 01, 2025** - Start Date.
-- **September 15, 2025** - Entry Deadline.
+- **November 15, 2025** - Entry Deadline.
 You must accept the competition rules before this date in order to compete.
-- **September 15, 2025** - Team Merger Deadline.
+- **November 15, 2025** - Team Merger Deadline.
 This is the last day participants may join or merge teams.
-- **October 12, 2025** - Final Submission Deadline.
+- **December 12, 2025** - Final Submission Deadline.

 All deadlines are at 11:59 PM UTC on the corresponding day unless otherwise noted.
 The competition organizers reserve the right to update the contest timeline if they deem it necessary.